rl1987/trickster.dev/tricksterblog/content/post/jq-tool-and-language-for-json-processing.md

 * https://hypebeastbaltics.com/collections/clothing-1/products.json?limit=5&page=2

-This can be used to gather data programmatically at PLP and PDP levels from Shopify store with little to no HTML page scraping.
+This can be used to gather data programmatically at PLP and PDP levels from Shopify store with little to no need for HTML page scraping.
 Since the response data format is JSON, we can use jq to extract the interesting parts.
 We will still need something else to implement the remaining parts of API scraping code.
 In this case we will use Bash scripting language.